bnch/bancho/README.md

 you're developing on a UNIX environment, thus the command will be in shell.
 Despite that, commands should be fairly easy to port over to Windows.

-We're also gonna assume you have a webserver up and running on your computer, such as nginx or apache.
-Development without those will come in the near future.

-And, as a last thing, we're gonna assume you have a mysql server set up, listening to port 3306 on localhost, and having the user root with no password.
-This will change in the very near future.

 First step: clone the repo.

 ```sh